Over the years, iceberg lettuce has been given a pretty bad rap.

 Iceberg lettuce is comprised of 96 percent water, leaving only 4 percent for nutrients (3).

 Water, of course, is vital to the function of virtually every organ of our bodies.
-It is in fact so important that if you lose 1% of your total body weight, you are considered to be mildly dehydrated.
-If you lose 5%, your life could be at risk.
+It’s so important that if you lose 1% of your total body weight, you are considered to be mildly dehydrated.
+If you lose 5%, your life could be at serious risk.

 When you consider how much water is in iceberg lettuce (95.64%} to be precise), it is a little easier to see how this food has it’s place in a well balanced diet.